radiantlogic-v8/documentation-new/documentation/context-builder-guide/introduction.md

 ### Logging/Debugging

 Context Builder logging is enabled by default.
 All errors that occur while using Context Builder have a popup with an error message or have an entry in web.log.
-This log file is located in <RLI_HOME>\vds_server\logs\jetty.

-For auditing purposes, <RLI_HOME>/logs/contextbuilder_audit.log can be used.
+For auditing purposes, contextbuilder_audit.log can be used.
 This log contains details about when the Context Builder was started/stopped, the files that were saved/created/deleted, the date/time the change occurred, and the user that was using Context Builder.

 The log level is configurable from Main Control Panel > Settings > Logs > Log Settings.